2023 Solar Incentives Guide for Coral Terrace, FL - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-- Net Metering: Net metering factors in after your solar system is up and running.
-If you have in place a net metering agreement with your Coral Terrace utility company, the company will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
-In some areas, this credit is dollar-for-dollar, while in other areas you may receive a refund equivalent to a percentage of the value.
+- Net Metering: Net metering is an incentive you can get once your solar system is up and running.
+If you've signed a net metering agreement with your Coral Terrace utility company, the company will subtract the value of the excess energy your solar system produces from your monthly utility bill.
+In some locations, this credit is dollar-for-dollar, while in others you may receive a refund equivalent to a percentage of the value.

 Best Solar Financing